22vikash1995/InterviewPrep/README.md

 # INTERVIEW QUESTIONS
 # -------Kotlin-------
 # 1. What is Inline function in kotlin?
 Ans: Inline function is a function followed by 'inline' keyword.
-When we use inline keyword before a function name ,the compiler does not allocate the memory.Wherever this function is invoked the piece of code is copied at calling place.
+When we use inline keyword before a function ,the compiler does not allocate the memory.Wherever this function is invoked the piece of code is copied at calling place.
 # 2.What is Object Declaration and Expression in Kotlin?
 **Object Declaration**<br />
 Ans: A way of creating object without class with help of 'object' keyword is called object declaration.Object has similar property as class but difference is that multiple objects can be created of same class while in case of object is not.